wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-model-stealing.md

 The goal of this post is to look for ways an adversary can gain access to a model.
 At a high level I'd say there are two ways to explore this:

 1. **Transfer Learning:** Attacker builds a seperate, but similar model offline.
 The attacker uses that model to build adversary examples.
 This was pointed out in papers, like the fast gradient sign method paper we talked about in the last post.
 2. **Stealing**: Performing queries with many images to build our own offline dataset for training.
-In the case of Husky AI this is super simple, and not worth exploring further.
+In the case of Husky AI (binary classifier with public images) this is super simple, and not worth exploring further.
 2. **Gaining access to the actual model file:** This is a typical goal for a red team operation.
 The idea is to look for models that are stored insecurely, or possibly actively compromising infrastructure to gain access to model files.

 Let's explore these two, with a focus on the first one, as that is machine learning specific.